bsdinis/ist-software-security/vuln1.md

-# Vulnerability 1: SQL Injection in login form allows to login as admin
+# Vulnerability 1: SQL Injection in search field in /friends

 - Vulnerability: SQL Injection
 - Where: `search bar` in search my friends bar